kislerdm/dwh_coding_exercise/README.md

 <em>Note</em>: you may consider using one of the routing APIs to fulfil this task.

 You are free to choose tech stack for the pipeline architecture and for ETL/ELT/aggregation.
-Note that we prefer to keep the business logic as a service, i.e. in python code, and not as a database stored procedure.
+Note that we prefer to keep the business logic as a service, i.e. in python code, and not as database stored procedures.

 <em>Note</em>: we would strongly recommend you to consider employing tools/services and languages we use at DWH:
 - AWS: <strong>S3, Lambda, ECR, Fargate, CloudWatch</strong>